yongh7/yongh7.github.io/pages/index.md

 permalink: /
 ---

-# BLABLA
+# Hey!
+You found me, I left you a message.

 <br>
-> pRoJEct-NeGYa is a hacker-like, highly-customizable theme for note-keeping, personal-website or CV.
+>Enter your first name in lowercase and hit the token button to view my message.
+If it's invalid, sorry this message isn't for you.

-## Decrypt and encrypt text (access token: 233):
+## Decrypt My message (2023-10-22):
-  - secret msg example:
-  <p class="encrypted" id="5fA2r8jukd3EcyzLePaY3QhsFaH38jrLaL7AMqvRa+Fb+2WAulh4mXqJElRw==">Encrypted content!</p>
+  <p class="encrypted" id="5fA2r8jukd3EcyzLePaY3QhsFaH38jrLaL7AMqvRa+Fb+2WAulh4mXqJElRw==">Encrypted message!</p>